 The object to map is the action path

-Approved-tool lists are not enough.
-A team needs the path from intent to outcome: what asked for the work, which agent or workflow acted, which tools and credentials were reachable, what could change, which controls covered the action, and what evidence survived afterward.
+Alongside the approved-tool list, map the path from intent to outcome: what asked for the work, which agent or workflow acted, which tools and credentials were reachable, what could change, which controls covered the action, and what evidence survived afterward.

 What to map first